CodingButter/Utils/README.md

 **Setup**:

-Place classUpdeter.php in the root of your js class folder structure.
+Place classUpdater.php in the root of your js class folder structure.

 Defining Root is simple. it can be done with one or both of these methods